 We have set out below a timetable showing the key stages of the audit, including the value for money work and the Whole of Government Accounts.
 The timetable includes the deliverables we have agreed to provide to the Council through the Audit Committee's cycle in 2016/17.
-These dates are determined to ensure our alignment with PSAA's rolling calendar of deadlines.

-From time to time matters may arise that require immediate communication with the Audit Committee and we will discuss them with the Chair as appropriate.
+From time to time matters may arise that require immediate communication with the Audit Committee and we will discuss them with the Chairman as appropriate.